ahmedfox5/tap/README.md

 # About

-This package has an update in the paltform requirements in for this package
+This package has an update in the paltform requirements for this package

 https://github.com/spacemudd/laravel-tap-payments